Fixing Sleep and Hibernation Issues with ath11k_pci Wi-Fi Driver

 [Install]

-Then create a second unit to re-load the driver after the system resumes from hibernation:
+Then create a second unit to reload the driver after the system resumes from sleep or hibernation:

 [Unit]